 I didn't know what more to say so I didn't say anything.
 But, later, discussing it with her mom, we conceded the problem was bigger than Rhonda.
 In fact, a couple of the high school English teachers I know, say that every year it seems like less and less children are reading at their age-level.
 Worse, their ability to express themselves and to comprehend what they read also seems to be in decline.
 One of the teachers has started a book club to help overcome this but they think the problem has reached epidemic proportions.
 Of course, it's not just BVI children.
 Educators on other islands and in the States, for example, have been complaining about this ever since the publication of the sensational Why Johnny Can't Read.

 For years, the Caribbean prided itself on being a highly-literate region with some of the best schools in the world.
 The region's roster of writers include V. S. Naipaul, Samuel Selvon, Jamaica Kincaid, George Lamming and Nobel Laureate, Derek Walcott, among others.
-But, if less children are reading, where will future generations of Caribbean writers come from?
+But, if fewer children are reading, where will future generations of Caribbean writers come from?

 As a parent, I've tried to instill a love of reading in my daughter by getting rid of television, by discussing the stories she's reading with her, by asking her to come up with different endings for stories, and by making sure she has some of the best children's books in her library.
 She will pick up a book and read it but she, increasingly, uses her Kindle to surf YouTube.
 Can The Wind in the Willows compete with Beyonce, or even Alvin and the Chipmunks?